MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/android-java.md

 * Instrumentation Key (get from [pi.dynamics.com](http://pi.dynamics.com)>team>project>settings – copy the Ingestion Key)

 ## Integrate
 1. Open your project.
-If you don't have one, create a new project with **Empty Activity** in Android Studio.
+If you don't have one, create a new project with Empty activity in Android Studio.
 2. Open the app level `build.gradle` file (`app/build.gradle`) and add the following lines after "Apply plugin" to include the dependencies for the project:

 ```java